phildionne/geojson_model/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## License

+`geojson_model` is © 2015 Can-Explore and may be freely distributed under the New BSD license.
+See the `LICENSE.md` file.